itxcrusher/terraform-github-insizon/readme.md

 # Terraform GitHub Insizon

 This repository manages infrastructure for the **Insizon** GitHub organization and AWS environments using **Terraform**, shell automation, and supporting scripts.
-It is designed for **multi-environment remote state management** (`dev`, `qa`, `prod`), automated AWS resource provisioning, GitHub organization and repository management, CI/CD integration, and secure secrets handling.
+It is designed for **multi-environment remote state management** (`dev`, `qa`, `prod`), automated AWS resource provisioning, GitHub organization and repository management, CI/CD integration via AWS CodeBuild, and secure secrets handling.

 ---